Muhammadrasul446/Terminals-In-Sublime-Text/readme.md

 # Terminals in Sublime Text
-This repo contains some JSON code to help you add terminals to Sublime Text 3.
+This resitorypo contains some JSON code to help you add terminals to Sublime Text 3.

 ## Requirements
 Windows operating system.